ch0m5/Get_Hooked/Get Hooked/Game/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request and we might look into it. :D
+5. Submit a pull request and I might look into it. :D

 ## Author
 - Carles Homs